osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

   the Relay's Ingress HTTP(S) REST endpoint.

 Perform cleanup steps
-  You should know how to make development changes to your OMF types, instances, and links.
-You should also know what needs to be manually cleaned up, and how to troubleshoot your code.
+  After making development changes to your OMF types, instances, and links, you should clean up your environment by deleting tests and older versions.
+There are also some items that require manual cleanup.
 Note that OMF ingress supports only the creation of data in the PI System and does not support deleting of objects from the PI System.
+Also, it is a good practice to create a seperate test or quality assurance system and database before testing or attempting to write code on a production system.
+Having a test or QA system makes it easier to remove old code and data and to recover from errors.

 The sections below describe each of these points.